Kahwaji/Obsidian/BP/Alpega/Onsite Workshops/Gus.md

 Reports: "Forecast" report - built a proto-report in BillingPlatform - For calendar year budgeting.
 Alpega to review and determine if it is sufficient.

 Price increases

-- Increase pricelist rates: SF
+- Increase price list rates: SF
 - Increase prices for all contracts: BP
 - Increase prices for certain customers/products (contracts): BP
 - Need to have a filter on location of the customer (Spain vs Portugal) - in BP, when looking for Contracts or Invoices.